What is a mechanical ventilator?

-- The patient doesn’t have to work as hard to breathe;
+- The patient does not have to work as hard to breathe – their respiratory muscles rest.

-- Helps the patient get as much oxygen as he or she needs;
+- Helps the patient get adequate oxygen and clears carbon dioxide.

 It is important to note that mechanical ventilation does not heal the patient.
-Rather, it allows the patient a chance to be stable while the medications and treatments help him or her.
+Rather, it allows the patient a chance to be stable while the medications and treatments help them to recover.